-Officials from the Office of Administration - Budget and Planning (B&P) assume this proposal would allow motor fuel tax refund claims on fuel purchased for vehicles heavier than 26,000 pounds, if such vehicles are owned by a corporation or sole proprietorship located in Missouri.
+In response to a similar proposal from 2023 (Perfected HB 519), officials from the Office of Administration - Budget and Planning (B&P) assumed this proposal would allow motor fuel tax refund claims on fuel purchased for vehicles heavier than 26,000 pounds, if such vehicles are owned by a corporation or sole proprietorship located in Missouri.
 B&P notes that the language specifically lists corporations and sole proprietors; therefore, it is unclear whether other pass-through entities such as partnerships or LLCs would also qualify under this provision.